Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-* You'd want to use a Blue Soul to make the first phase shorter.
-Watchout for the traps as you go.
+Use Blue Souls, and throw the traps back at them in the first phase to make it as short as possible.
+Beware that the kids can throw 2 traps at the same time usually.

-* For the second phase to go smothly, you need to make sure to destroy the bathtub while it's correctly positioned close to the edge of the arena (preferably either up or down side).
-When all three get off the bathtub, change immediately to the Pumpkin King Costume and constantly blast them with Fire Blast (△) making sure to hit all three of them.
-It may sound easy to do... it may take some trial and error.
+For the second phase to go smoothly, you need to make sure to destroy the bathtub while it's correctly positioned close to the edges of the arena (preferably either up or down side for better camera position).
+When all three get off the bathtub, change immediately to the Pumpkin King Costume and constantly blast them with Fire Blast while making sure to hit all three of them.
+All 3 will get knocked up in the air and take a very high amount of damage.
+Then Fire Blast as soon as they get up from the ground to hit them again.

-* If something went wrong and you could only get 2 or 1 of them, try to lure them to one another and Fire Blast (△) them, but be weary of whoever is free and what they do.
+If something went wrong and you could only get 2 or 1 of them, try to lure them to one another and Fire Blast them, but be weary of whoever is free.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248716.png">